mininet/mininet.github.com/source/download/index.markdown

 Once you've completed the [Walkthrough](/walkthrough), you should have a clear idea for what Mininet is and what you might use it for.
 If you are interested in OpenFlow and Software-Defined Networking, you will want to complete the [OpenFlow tutorial](http://www.openflow.org/wk/index.php/OpenFlow_Tutorial) as well.
 Good luck, and have fun!

-Option 2 on *Ubuntu 11.10 and later*: Native Mininet (2.0.0) installation from source
+Option 2 (on Ubuntu 11.10 and later): Native Installation from Source
 ------------------------------------------------------------------------------------------

-This option works well for local VM, remote EC2, and native installs.
-It assumes the starting point of a fresh Ubuntu install.
-(If you are upgrading from an older Mininet and/or OVS, see notes on removing old OVS packages, below.)
+This option works well for local VM, remote EC2, and native installation.
+It assumes the starting point of a fresh Ubuntu installation. (*If you are upgrading from an older Mininet and/or OVS, see notes on removing old OVS packages, below*.)

 We strongly recommend more recent Ubuntu versions, such as 12.10, because they support newer version of Open vSwitch.